Orange County Amputation Injury Attorneys

 Guillotine amputation has clean edges with minimal, localized damage to tissues, blood vessels, and nerves in the area of the injury.
 It may be performed as an emergency surgical amputation of a limb.

 Avulsion amputation can be defined as the forcible tearing away of a body part by trauma or surgery.
 This type of injury can cause extensive damage to surrounding bone, soft tissues, blood vessels, and nerves.

 Crush injuries are a common cause of traumatic amputation.
 They can occur when a limb is crushed under or between heavy objects or equipment.
 Crush amputation causes extensive damage to tissues around the wound.
 Often times there is no way to help the impacted limb, and so medical professionals will have to preform an amputation in order to allow the wound to heal.

 Amputation injuries can lead to extensive damages.
 Medical expenses are likely to include hospital stays, surgeries, prosthetics, and ongoing treatment.
 After loss of a limb, you may not be able to return to your previous line of work.
-Depending on the circumstances of your individual case, damages you may be able to pursue in an amputation injury claim may include:
+Depending on the circumstances of your individual case, damages you may be able to pursue in a Costa Mesa amputation injury claim may include:

 - Past and future medical bills

 - Cost of caregiver assistance

 - Lost wages or earnings

 - Diminished quality of life